 Control your blood pressure.

-AFib can lead to a stroke or other serious problem before it causes noticeable symptoms.
-To catch an irregular heartbeat early, the National Stroke Association recommends checking your pulse once a month -- especially if you are over 40 or have risk factors for stroke.
-If the rhythm seems unsteady or you have any concerns, contact your health care professional.
+AFib can lead to a stroke or another serious problem before it causes symptoms you'll notice.
+To catch an irregular heartbeat early, the National Stroke Association recommends you check your pulse once a month -- especially if you're over 40 or have other risk factors for stroke.
+If your rhythm seems unsteady or you have any concerns, call you doctor.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.